AlGepe/OmniSnippets_JS/docs/generalTips/calculatorStructureV2/valueSelects.rst

 How to define a value select
 ----------------------------

-In Calculator Engine V2, there are 2 ways to define a value select:
+In Engine V2, there are 2 ways to define a value select:

 * Create a value select specific to the calculator from scratch; or
 * Import from a Global Value Select to store a **local copy** of it within the calculator.